XTreePath: A generalization of XPath to handle real world structural variation: XTreePath (XPath+TreePaths)

-We now utilize the knowledge gained from our shift analysis that more entropy means lower performance of XPath annotations.
-Entropy is a symptom of shift so if our method can properly take shift into account then it will increase accuracy.
-Later in this section we will explain how our recursive tree matching algorithm searches node by node using similarity of subtrees to training examples to simultaneously accommodate for vertical and horizontal shifts.
+We now utilize the knowledge gained from our shift analysis that more attribute difficulty means lower performance of XPath annotations.
+Then we will explain how our Recursive Tree Matching algorithm searches node by node using similarity of sub-trees to train examples to simultaneously accommodate for vertical and horizontal shifts.
 In order to store the relevant data for searching we first explain tree paths.